Balance in Relationships: Connection, Autonomy, and Repair Without Shame

 Attachment Wounds and Romantic Repair

-Partners can offer corrective emotional experiences—consistent care, repair after rupture, and presence.
-What they cannot do is replace the work of healing entirely.
+Partners can offer what Alexander and French (1946) called corrective emotional experiences — consistent care, repair after rupture, and presence.

 When one partner becomes the sole source of regulation, validation, or identity, pressure builds.
 This is where therapy, community, and inner work matter.